Autocar India

 3.70

-Coming to the fuel mix, both petrol and diesel recorded YoY declines in their PV sales shares – petrol slid from 49.03 percent in April 2025 to 45.95 percent in April 2026, and diesel went from 18.85 percent to 17.39 percent in the same timeframe.
-Hybrids saw a more miniscule downturn: 8.58 percent in April 2025 to 8.27 percent in April 2026.
+Coming to the fuel mix, both petrol and diesel recorded YoY declines in their PV sales shares – petrol slid from 49.03 percent to 45.95 percent, and diesel went from 18.85 percent to 17.39 percent.
+Hybrids saw a marginal dip from 8.58 percent to 8.27 percent.

 EVs and CNG cars stood out as the only ones to record YoY growth in sales share.
-CNG increased from 19.84 percent in April 2025 to 22.62 percent in April 2026, while EV share grew from 3.7 percent to 5.77 percent in that time period.
+CNG increased from 19.84 percent to 22.62 percent, while EVs grew from 3.7 percent to 5.77 percent.

-Interestingly, MoM data shows that petrol, hybrid, and EV shares grew in April, while those of diesel and CNG experienced downturns.
+Interestingly, MoM data shows that the share of petrol, hybrid and electric cars grew in April while that of diesel and CNG models fell.

 Brand-wise retail sales in April 2026